ZenMagick/ZenMagick/zenmagick/plugins/request/zm_useo2/Readme.txt

 NEW Installation
 ================
 1) Unzip the plugin package into the zenmagick/plugins directory.
+2) Add the Apache webserver redirect rules from the file htaccess_sample to your .htaccess file (the ZenMagick version has a comment to indicate where to paste them)
-2) Install plugin using the ZenMagick Plugin Manager.
+3) Install plugin using the ZenMagick Plugin Manager.

 After the plugin has been installed you should have the Ultimate SEO configuration options available in the admin interface.